Gbanga: Voltron: Cubes of Olkarion (2019)

 In 2018, NBCUniversal announced the video game Voltron: Cubes of Olkarion, the winner of their developer competition Universal GameDev Challenge that had offered game developers the opportunity to use some of Universal's IP.
 In 2019, Voltron: Cubes of Olkarion which is based on the Voltron: Legendary Defender series, was made available on the Steam store in Early Access, the platform's experimental game program.
 In the game, players compete in real-time player vs player (PvP) game battles by placing own and destroying opponent blocks with different features in a game board with a grid.

 Technology

-The J2ME-based version uses a real-time locating system referencing a network of cell sites to determine the players location, whilst the iPhone version of the platform uses GPS.
+The J2ME-based version uses a real-time locating system referencing a network of cell sites to determine the player's location, whilst the iPhone version of the platform uses GPS.
 The platform is available worldwide as an application download for the iPhone and J2ME compatible phones.

 Whilst Gbanga studio continues to develop games in-house, the playing community itself can also generate interactive content using Gbanga's Puppetmaster API, coded with Lua (programming language).

 In later productions, such as Voltron: Cubes of Olkarion, game engine Unity was used.